pneumaticapp/pneumaticworkflow/README.md

 ## Getting Started

-You can grab your own copy of Pneumatic by cloning this repository.
+You can grab your own copy of Pneumatic by cloning this repository and self-host it on your machine.
+Here's a quick start guide:

 ### Prerequisites